Safi, Morocco: Economy

-In the early 20th century, the Algerian potter Boujemâa Lamali established a pottery school in Safi, supported by the colonial administration.
+In the early 20th century, the Moroccan potter Boujemâa Lamali established a pottery school in Safi, supported by the colonial administration.
 Since then pottery has been a mainstay of Safi's economy.
 Prior to the COVID-19 pandemic there were 2,000 registered artisans working in the city's 212 workshops, and thousands more unregistered artisans.

 Sport

 Football and rugby are popular sports in Safi.
 The local football team Olympic Safi have been competing in Morocco's premier football division, Botola, since 2004.